bloominstituteoftechnology/Intro-Django/guides/day1.md

 * The input line should change to `>>>`

-Import the notes class into the repl:
+Impnort the notes class into the repl:
 ```python
 from notes.models import Note
 ```